twiz-/split-analytics/README.md

  end
  ```

 Update your routes file.
-If you have an admin setup through devise or something put it behind your admin slug.
+If you have an admin setup through devise or something put it behind your admin namespace.
 I'm just going to use a basic route and then http auth.
 So, add this line (or something similar) to your routes file.

 `get '/a/analytics_dashboard', to: 'analytics_events#analytics_dashboard'`

-And, I'm going to add basic auth to my analytics dashboard because I don't want viewable by the public.
+And, I'm going to add basic auth to my analytics dashboard because I don't want it viewable by the public.

 ```ruby
 class AnalyticsEventsController < ApplicationController